tranzzo/mobile-sdk-example-android/Readme.md

 # UI customization

 ### Colors
-SDK has a many colors, but almost all app appearance is going around main color - `tranzzo_primary_color`.
+SDK has many colors, but almost all app appearance is based on main color - `tranzzo_primary_color`.
 This color builds SDK appearance by applying alpha color component.
-For example the *Pay button* has a `tranzzo_primary_color` color, but in enabled state its alpha is 100% and in disable state is only about 30%.
+For example, the *Pay button* has a `tranzzo_primary_color` color, but in enabled state its alpha is 100% and in disabled state is only about 30%.
 Background color is based on main color with 8% alpha.
 To change the UI colors override the color resources in xml.
 The colors table:
 ```xml